We’re looking forward to a great line-up this Autumn in Belfast.

 St. Anne’s Square – Located in the Cathedral Quarter, the square is home to a number of fabulous restaurants including local hotspot Coppi.

-Ox – Overlooking the River Lagan, Ox offers fine dining at excellent value.
+Ox – Overlooking the River Lagan, Ox offers fine dining at excellent value and has recently been voted one of the top 50 restaurants in Europe.

-Mourne Seafood Bar – Seafood lovers will not want to miss the opportunity to dine at one of the best seafood restaurants in Northern Ireland.
+Mourne Seafood Bar – Seafood lovers will not want to miss the opportunity to dine at one of the best seafood restaurants in Northern Ireland, located in the heart of the city centre.

 The cultural experience doesn’t end when the sun goes down, whether you’re looking for a cosy spot to unwind or a big night out, Belfast has a cracking selection of bars and clubs to suit all.